kraken24/agentic-blogger/README.md

 - `src/main.py`: Update the topic in line 5 `inputs = {"topic_name": "LLM agents in production systems"}`

 To execute the code, run the following command in the terminal: `poetry run python src/agentic_blogger/main.py`.
 This will run the multi-agent system to generate a blog article for you.

+## Getting Started

+To set up your local development environment, please run:

+    poetry install

+Behind the scenes, this creates a virtual environment and installs `agentic_blogger` along with its dependencies into a new virtualenv.
+Whenever you run `poetry run <command>`, that `<command>` is actually run inside the virtualenv managed by poetry.

+You can now import functions and classes from the module with `import agentic_blogger`.

 ## Contact